AngelinaGentaz/LLM_network_games/README.md

    You will also need the SDKs for any providers you wish to use (`openai`, `anthropic`, `mistralai`, etc.).

 2. **API keys**
-   Create a `.env` file in the repository root containing the API keys for the models you intend to call.
-For example:
+   Create a `.env` file in the repository root containing the API keys for the models you intend to call:
    ```
    OPENAI_API_KEY=...
    GEMINI_API_KEY=...